KamaleiZestri/custom-bridges/README.md

 2. Copy and paste the entire html text from it to a .html file.
 3. Add the .html file to your docker build like in [example-docker-compose.yml](https://github.com/KamaleiZestri/custom-bridges/blob/master/example-docker-compose.yml)
 4. Use the file name in the bridge.

+[Mastodon](https://github.com/KamaleiZestri/custom-bridges/blob/master/bridges/MastodonHomefeedBridge.php) - Turns the home feed of your mastodon account into an RSS feed.

+Steps to use:
+1. Create an application.
+This may differ per instance, but it is likely under "Development".
+2. Give the app "read" priveleges under the "scope" heading.
+3. Submit the app.
+Then go into it and get it's access token to be used in the feed.